bigskysoftware/hypermedia-systems-book/ch13-extending-the-hyperview-client.typ

 Do not let the perfect be the enemy of the good.
-Many advantages are to be gained by accepting a slightly less sophisticated user experience in some cases, and tools like htmx and HyperView make that compromise much more palatable when they are used properly.
+Many advantages are to be gained by accepting a slightly less sophisticated user experience in some cases, and tools like htmx and Hyperview make that compromise much more palatable when they are used properly.